Wellness tourism

 Wellness tourism is voluntary travel to world-wide destinations for the purpose of promoting health and well-being through physical, psychological, or spiritual activities.

 Wellness tourism aims to control stress levels and promote a healthy lifestyle.
-Specific types of wellness tourism include meditation and multiple types of yoga, such as classical or exercise-based, as well as treatments that include conventional, alternative, complementary, herbal, or homeopathic medicine.
+Specific types of wellness tourism include meditation and multiple types of yoga, such as classical or exercise-based, as well as treatments that include conventional, alternative, complementary or herbal.
 These types of wellness tourism account for the global market growth of the industry and the impact and issues that are currently within the industry or will occur in the future.

 Market

 In 2021, the global wellness tourism industry was valued at $850.55 billion and is expected to grow to $2.1 trillion by 2030.

 The market primarily includes services like lodging, transportation, activities, and food and drink.
 The lodging segment dominates these sectors as it accounted for about 23% of the revenue in 2022.
 Visiting a spa has become more prevalent among tourists and mass luxury brands such as Four Seasons Hotels and Resorts, Aman Resorts, Oberoi Group, Mandarin Oriental Hotel Group, and Ritz-Carlton Hotel Company have rapidly incorporated house-brand spas into the leisure experience.
 Hotels may also gratify wellness tourists by housing third party spa operators, such as Clarins.

 North America is the biggest market of wellness tourism across the globe with a revenue share of about 40 percent as of 2022.
 International tourism has the highest projected growth in the global industry with Europe as the second largest and the Asia Pacific as third.
 Extreme growth is expected from Asia, the Middle East/North Africa, Sub-Saharan Africa and other developing countries that can offer unique ‘wellness’ experiences at much lower costs.
 Within the US $3.4 trillion spa and wellness economy, wellness tourism is estimated to total US$494 billion or 14.6 percent of all 2013 domestic and international tourism expenditures.

 Wellness tourists are generally high-yield tourists, spending, on average, 130 percent more than the average tourist.
 In 2020, international wellness tourists spent 35% more than the average international tourist; domestic wellness tourists spend about 177% more than the average domestic tourist.
 Domestic wellness tourism is significantly larger than its international equivalent, representing 84 percent of wellness travel and 68 percent of expenditures (or $299 billion).
 International wellness tourism represents 16 percent of wellness travel and 32 percent of expenditures ($139 billion market).
 Wellness tourists are generally wealthier and more willing to spend greater amounts of money on these types of experiences and services.

 The wellness tourism market includes primary and secondary wellness tourists.
 Primary wellness tourists travel entirely for wellness purposes while secondary wellness tourists engage in wellness-related activities as part of a trip.
 Secondary wellness tourists constitute the significant majority (92%) of total wellness tourism trips and expenditures (85 percent).